 In our API, we offer multiple total test fields, which you can learn about on our Data Definitions page.
 These include three fields with different units (specimens, people, and encounters) that draw direct totals figures from states whenever they are available, and our original total tests field, which is still calculated for most jurisdictions by adding together that jurisdiction’s positive and negative results (totalTestResults).

 We are gradually switching our totalTestResults field to draw totals directly from the test encounters, specimens, and people field, in that priority order.
 We only switch to non-calculated, directly reported total tests for a state or territory when that state or territory has provided a time-series stretching back to March.
-So far, we have switched Alabama, Alaska, Arizona, Arkansas, California, Colorado, Delaware, the District of Columbia, Florida, Georgia, Hawaii, Idaho, Indiana, Kentucky, Maryland, Massachusetts, Minnesota, Missouri, Nebraska, Nevada, New Hampshire, New York, North Dakota, Ohio, Oregon, Rhode Island, South Dakota, Texas, Utah, Vermont, Virginia, Washington, Wisconsin, and Wyoming.
+So far, we have switched Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, the District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Kentucky, Maryland, Maine, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.
 Since September 17, 2020, these changes have been reflected in the national totalTestResults field.